2snufkin/notes/Python/Pyhton.md

 behinf the scene: Python does ClassName.method_name(instance) for example `yoni = Student("Yoni", (100, 85, 71)) => Student.calculate_avarage(yoni)`
 *Class Method:* Anottated with `@classmethod`.
 Bound to the class rather than instances, often used for operations that involve the class itself, and they can't access or modify instance-specific attributes directly.
 *Static method:* Anottated with `@staticmethod`.
 It's not really a method, it's more of a function inside a class which is independent of class and instance state, often used for utility functions within the class that don't require access to instance-specific or class-specific attributes.
-**Inheritance:** Inheritance allows a class (subclass/derived class) to inherit attributes and methods from another class (base class/parent class).
-The subclass can then extend or override the inherited methods and attributes.
-The relationship is subclass is parentclass (like Printer is as Device)
+**Inheritance:** x is y relationship between classes.
+Allows a subclass to inherit attributes and methods from another class (parent class).
 `super()` function: Used to call the methods of the parent class.
-**Composition:**
+**Composition:** x has y relationship.
+Allows one class to contain an instance of another class as a member or attribute.

 ## Magic methods
 Magic methods, also known as dunder methods (short for "double underscore" methods), are special methods in Python that are surrounded by double underscores on both sides of their names.
 These methods are called implicitly by the Python interpreter in response to certain events, and they provide a way to define how objects behave in various contexts.